 Host Counter-Strike CS 1.6 / Condition Zero Server on Windows PC

-As discussed earlier, we will be demonstrating 2 ways to achieve the results.
+As discussed earlier, we will be demonstrating two ways to achieve the results.

 Method 1 – Using LogMeIn Hamachi VPN

-Hamachi is a free VPN tool with which, you can create your own private networks and surf the web using a VPN tunnel.
-This is how it works – being a server PC owner, you create a private network with whatever name you want.
+Hamachi is a free VPN tool with which you can create your private networks and surf the web using a VPN tunnel.
+Now, this is how it works – being a server PC owner, you create a private network with whatever name you want.
 You ask your friends to join that network using the ID and password (if any).
-Once they are connected to your network, you all share a private network and the rest of things would work similarly to how it’s supposed to work on LAN.
+Once connected to your network, you all share a private network and, the rest of things would work similarly to how it’s supposed to work on LAN.
 Let’s get to the steps for creating a dedicated CS 1.6 server on your PC.

 Step 1 – Download LogMeIn Hamachi from vpn.net

 Step 2 – Install Hamachi on your Windows PC.
-Once the installation is completed, Hamachi shall create a network adapter that you can check by opening the Network and sharing center.
+Once the installation completes, Hamachi shall create a network adapter that you can check by opening the Network and sharing center.

-Step 3 – For Windows 7 users, if you don’t see Hamachi adapter installed or can’t get it working no matter what you do, then no worries, we have got you covered.
-Simply download Windows update KB3033929 and re-install the hamachi.
+Step 3 – For Windows 7 users, if you don’t see the Hamachi adapter installed or can’t get it working no matter what you do, then no worries, we have got you covered.
+Just download Windows update KB3033929 and re-install the hamachi.

 Step 5 – Create a new network and assign it a name and a password.

-Step 10 – While starting the server, select Network mode as Internet if you are using a steam client and LAN if it’s a non-steam client.
+Step 10 – While starting the server, select Network mode as Internet if you want to use a steam client and LAN if it’s a non-steam client.
 Keep the default port number 27015.

-Step 11 – Once the server is started, you should see the hamachi IP as your server IP.
-If that’s not the case then either Hamachi client is not running, powered on or there could be some issue with the network adapter.
-This is all you need to do on a server-side.
+Step 11 – Once the server starts, you should see the hamachi IP as your server IP.
+If it’s not the case, then either the Hamachi client is not running, powered on, or there could be some issue with the network adapter.
+That’s all you need to do on a server-side.

-Step 12 – Ask your friends to launch CS 1.6 / Condition Zero and press the console key ~ (usually located below Esc key).
+Step 12 – Ask your friends to launch CS 1.6 / Condition Zero and press the console key ~ (usually located below the Esc key).
 Type this command in the console and hit enter.
-Replace 25.XX.XX.XX with your Hamachi IP address.
+Replace 25.XX.YY.XX with your Hamachi IP address.

-If your friends get this error – LAN Games Restricted to Class C Clients while connecting, then in that case, just change the network type to LAN if it is set to Internet earlier and vice versa.
+If your friends get this error – LAN Games Restricted to Class C Clients while connecting, then, in that case, change the network type to LAN if set to the Internet earlier and vice versa.

-And there you go fellas!
-Now, go get that sniper and beat the hell out of your opponent.
+And there you go, fellas!
+Now, get that sniper and beat the hell out of your opponent.
 Happy fragging!

 Method 2 – Router Port Forwarding

-Port forwarding or virtual server is yet another old school yet effective method to host CS 1.6 dedicated server.
-If a server PC has good hardware configuration and fast internet connectivity, then port forwarding is a way to go because you can play online with your friends with very low latencies.
-Basically, port forwarding allows remote computers to connect to a specific computer or service within a private local area network (LAN).
-For a faster connection, some peer to peer applications (such as BitTorrent), may also require that you set the port forwarding setting.
+Port forwarding or virtual server is yet another old-school yet effective method to host CS 1.6 dedicated server.
+If a server PC has high hardware configuration and fast internet connectivity, port forwarding is a way to go.
+The reason is that you can play online with your friends with very low latencies.
+Port forwarding allows remote computers to connect to a specific computer or service within a private local area network (LAN).
+For a faster connection, some peer-to-peer applications (such as BitTorrent) may also require that you set the port forwarding setting.
 Let’s not get into that now.
 We will have a separate guide on that sometime later.

-As mentioned in Pre-requisites, you should have a router that supports port forwarding functionality.
+As mentioned in the Pre-requisites, you should have a router that supports port forwarding functionality.

 Step 2 – Find the port forwarding settings.
-Mine is located under WAN –> Virtual Server / Port Forwarding.
+In my case, it’s under WAN –> Virtual Server / Port Forwarding.

 Step 3 – Add a port forwarding profile as below.
-Find a setting called external port or similar and enter 27015 or whatever port you will be using for running the Counter-Strike server.
+Find a setting called external port or similar and enter 27015 or whatever port you want to use for running the Counter-Strike server.
 You can use port numbers from 27000 to 27015.
 Select protocol as UDP.

 Step 4 – Add a UDP port 27015 (or whatever port you have assigned in router port forwarding settings) in Windows firewall inbound and outbound rules.
 You can refer to this guide for the same.

 Step 5 – To check if you have successfully opened the port.
-Go to any UDP port checking the website and enter your public IP address and port number you want to check.
+Go to any UDP port checking the website, and enter your public IP address and port number you want to assess.

-Note – Port forwarding only works if your router’s WAN IP matches with your public IP.
-If your home router is behind any other router then the port forwarding needs to be configured on the primary router.
+Note – Port forwarding only works if your router’s WAN IP matches your public IP.
+If your home router is behind any other router, then the port forwarding needs to be configured on the primary router.

 Step 6 – Launch Counter-Strike CS 1.6 dedicated server with port 27015 (or the one you have set under router port forwarding settings in Step 3).

-Step 7 – Once the server is running, you would see an internal IP in the Main tab.
-Now, we won’t be using this IP since it is limited to the local area network only.
+Step 7 – Once the server starts, you will see an internal IP in the Main tab.
+We won’t be using this IP since it is limited to the local area network only.
 Thus, we would use a public IP assigned by your ISP.
-To get that, search “my IP” on google and that’s the IP you have to give your friends.
+To get that, search “my IP” on Google, and that’s the IP you have to give your friends.

 Step 8 – Finally, provide the IP to your friends in the following format.
 Replace XX with your public IP.

-Step 9 – Ask your friends to launch CS 1.6 / Counter-Strike / Condition Zero on their PC and open console by typing ~ (usually located below the Esc button).
-Type the command mentioned in Step 8 and they are done.
+Step 9 – Ask your friends to launch CS 1.6 / Counter-Strike / Condition Zero on their PC and open the console by typing ~ (usually located below the Esc button).
+Type the command mentioned in Step 8, and they are good to go.

-Note – If you want to run game and server on the same PC then that might not work since by default, game and server both share same Port number viz, 27015.
-Try assigning different port for server and you can play the game on the same system.
+Note – If you want to run the game and server on the same PC, that might not work by default.
+Counter strike game and server both share the same Port number viz, 27015.
+Try assigning different ports for the server, and you can play the game on the same system.